macOS Base System nontechnical guide

 There’re a few reasons to use the Mac Base System:

-You won't find any trace of it unless you're booted in Recovery mode.
-Here's how to boot into Recovery Mode for M1 Macs:
+You won't find any trace of it unless you're booted in recovery mode.
+Here's how to boot into recovery mode for Macs with Apple silicon:

 Shut down your Mac as usual, and wait a few moments to ensure it's completely shut down.